Pregnancy & Chiropractic: What You Need To Know

 The weight gain focused on top of the pelvis also creates pressure and swelling in the legs.
 It can also cause compression of nerves in the upper thigh that cause numbness and discomfort.
 This condition is known as Meralgia Paresthetica and is relatively common among pregnant women, particularly in the later months.
 Restless Leg Syndrome is yet another condition often experienced and is quite frequently related to the many changes happening within the pelvis and the structures it compresses upon.

-If the pelvis of a pregnant woman is restricted or not in an optimal position due to these additional stresses and strains placed on the body, it makes it difficult for the baby to have room to turn to it’s proper position to prepare for birth.
-A baby in utero naturally want to turn and present head down and anteriorly.
-However, if there is in utero constraint, this often leads to a breech or posterior presentation.
+If the pelvis of a pregnant woman is restricted or not in an optimal position due to these additional stresses and strains placed on the body, it makes it difficult for the baby to have room to turn to its proper position to prepare for birth.
+A baby in utero naturally wants to turn and present head down and anteriorly.
+However, if there is in-utero constraint, this often leads to a breech or posterior presentation.
 I am certified in a specialized analysis and treatment of the pelvis called the Webster Technique.
-This technique helps reduce the stress and dysfunction of the pelvis, sacrum and the uterine ligaments to allow the baby to have the need room to turn properly and to help allow for the best and least difficult labour.
+This technique helps reduce the stress and dysfunction of the pelvis, sacrum, and uterine ligaments to allow the baby to have the need room to turn properly and to help allow for the best and least difficult labour.
 This technique has an 82% success rate, is extremely gentle and it does not involve manipulating the baby in any way directly.
-This then in turn decreasing the risk of unwanted or unnecessary surgeries.
+This then in turn decreasing the risk of unwanted or unnecessary surgeries

 If you are experiencing any of these pregnancy related conditions or symptoms and want to have a more pain-free pregnancy contact us at Active Approach to help make this wonderful time a much more comfortable one.